Department of Statistics

 Oxford OX1 3LB

-I am a finishing PhD student in Statistics at the University of Oxford.
-During my PhD, I mostly worked on inference for generative models, spanning Bayesian simulation-based inference and training methods for generative neural networks.
+I have recently defended my PhD in Statistics and Machine Learning at the University of Oxford, during which I mostly worked on inference for generative models, spanning Bayesian simulation-based inference and training methods for generative neural networks.
 Some of the approaches I developed build on concepts from probabilistic forecasting.
-My supervisors are Dr. Ritabrata Dutta (Uni.
+My supervisors were Prof. Ritabrata Dutta (Uni.
 Warwick) and Prof. Geoff Nicholls (Uni.
 Oxford).
-I am now exploring the use of Large Language Models for conveying probabilistic information in complex tasks and am broadly interested in novel methods to quantify uncertainty (such as conformal prediction, normalizing flows and diffusion models).
+I was also interested in conformal prediction, normalizing flows, gradient-based MCMC methods and weather forecasting.

 |Dec 20, 2022||I won a travel award at the International Conference for Statistics and Data Science by the Institute of Mathematical Statistics.
 I really enjoyed the opportunity to present my work there!|